Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Discussion

 These challenges are not unique to TNG50.
-For instance, \citet{2023MNRAS.525.1976T} analyzed soft X-ray emission line profiles (\ion{O}{7}, \ion{O}{8}, \ion{Fe}{17}) in TNG100, EAGLE, and SIMBA at z=0, finding significantly different radial profiles among the three simulations with TNG100 predicting centrally concentrated emission consistent with our TNG50 broadband results. \citet{2025ApJ...993..125S} analyzed 28 MW-mass galaxies from seven simulation suites, including 8 TNG50 galaxies, and found that TNG50 produces the shallowest broadband X-ray surface brightness profiles among all simulations studied, yet these remain steeper than eROSITA stacked observations. \citet{2024ApJ...969...85S} similarly found that the detectability of hot CGM emission with future microcalorimeters depends sensitively on the underlying simulation model, with TNG and EAGLE halos exhibiting substantially different \ion{O}{7} and \ion{O}{8} surface brightness profiles and temperature structures.
-Taken together, these studies show that the discrepancy with observed extended X-ray emission is not specific to TNG50.
-These comparisons underscore that the X-ray diagnostics studied here provide strong constraints for refining feedback models.
-Future analysis of simulated gas phase diagrams and their correlation with individual feedback events will be crucial to test these interpretations.
-Continued progress in both observational capabilities and theoretical modeling will be essential for advancing our understanding of the hot gaseous halos that surround galaxies like our own.
+For instance, \citet{2023MNRAS.525.1976T} analyzed soft X-ray emission line profiles (\ion{O}{7}, \ion{O}{8}, \ion{Fe}{17}) in TNG100, EAGLE, and SIMBA simulations at z=0, finding significantly different radial profiles among the three simulations with TNG100 predicting centrally concentrated emission consistent with our TNG50 broadband results. \citet{2025ApJ...993..125S} analyzed 28 MW-mass galaxies from seven simulation suites, eight of which come from TNG50, and found that TNG50 produces the shallowest broadband X-ray surface brightness profiles among all simulations studied, yet these remain steeper than eROSITA stacked observations. \citet{2024ApJ...969...85S} similarly found that the detectability of hot CGM emission with future microcalorimeters depends sensitively on the underlying simulation model, with TNG and EAGLE halos exhibiting substantially different \ion{O}{7} and \ion{O}{8} surface brightness profiles and temperature structures.
+Taken together, these studies show that the discrepancy is not specific to TNG50 \citep[see also][]{2020MNRAS.499.5656R}.
+These comparisons demonstrate that the X-ray diagnostics presented here provide a valuable benchmark for testing feedback models.